 Do you want to make your iPhone photos stand out more?
 There are different ways to do that.
 With the exposure you can highlight the subject, for example by making silhouettes with a backlight shot.
 You can also make the photo more interesting with a high or low point of view; a picture taken at eye level is as everyone sees it.
 Of course you can still achieve a lot with photo editing.
-In this blog I have collected a number of iPhone camera composition tips for you, with which you can quickly improve your iPhone photos.
+In this blog I have collected a number of iPhone camera composition settings and tips for you, with which you can quickly improve your iPhone photos.

 With the composition you determine what comes in the frame of the photo and where you place the subject.
 There are a number of composition rules that you can easily apply and that make your photos much more pleasant to look at.
 By looking for it and experimenting with it, it becomes a habit and your photos will get much better.